 Employees are generally entitled to reasonable notice of the termination of their employment or pay in lieu thereof at common law.
 Courts usually determine what length of notice is “reasonable” in any given case by considering the factors set out in Bardal v.
 Globe & Mail Ltd., OJ No 149 (SC), which include: the character of the employment, the length of the employee’s service, the employee’s age, and the availability of alternative employment given the employee’s training, qualifications and reasonable prospects of finding suitable employment.
 However, Canadian courts have recognized additional factors that may be relevant to the appropriate notice period in special circumstances.

 One such additional factor is inducement.
-Inducement refers to situations where an employer convinces someone who has secure employment elsewhere to resign from such employment and accept a position with the new employer.
+Inducement refers to situations where an employer convinces someone who has secured employment elsewhere to resign from such employment and accept a position with the new employer.
 Where such an employee is then terminated by their new employer, the inducement will result in a longer common law reasonable notice period.

 In Wallace v.
 United Grain Growers Ltd., 3 SCR 701, the Supreme Court of Canada confirmed that the fact that an employee was terminated from a position that he or she was induced to accept, and resigned from secure employment in order to do so, should properly be considered in determining the length of reasonable notice.
 Specifically, where an employer has induced an employee to resign from a secure position by promising career advancement and greater responsibility, security, and compensation with the new organization, a longer notice period will be appropriate.